Aasritha-26/Online_payment_fraud_detection-Using-ML/README.md

 # Online_payment_fraud_detection-Using-ML
 This project focuses on detecting fraudulent online payment transactions using machine learning, specifically leveraging a Random Forest Classifier enhanced with SMOTE (Synthetic Minority Over-sampling Technique) to handle class imbalance.

-Key Steps in the Workflow:
+*🔑 Key Steps in the Workflow*
-Data Loading and Preprocessing:
+*1. 📥 Data Loading and Preprocessing*

-Dataset is loaded using Pandas.
+The dataset is loaded using Pandas.

-Categorical feature 'type' is one-hot encoded.
+Categorical feature 'type' is one-hot encoded to convert it into numeric format.

-Irrelevant columns like 'nameOrig' and 'nameDest' are dropped.
+Irrelevant columns such as 'nameOrig' and 'nameDest' are dropped.

-Missing values are handled using SimpleImputer with mean strategy.
+Missing values are handled using SimpleImputer with the mean strategy.

-Train-Test Split:
+*2. ✂️ Train-Test Split*

-The dataset is split into 70% training and 30% testing data.
+The dataset is split into 70% training and 30% testing data using train_test_split.

-Handling Class Imbalance with SMOTE:
+*3. ⚖️ Handling Class Imbalance with SMOTE*

-SMOTE is applied only on the training data to oversample the fraud class.
+SMOTE (Synthetic Minority Over-sampling Technique) is applied to the training set only.

+It oversamples the minority (fraud) class to balance the dataset.

-Model Training:
+*4. 🌲 Model Training*
+A Random Forest Classifier with:

+n_estimators=100

+criterion='entropy'

+random_state=7

-A Random Forest Classifier with 100 estimators and entropy criterion is trained on the balanced dataset.
+The model is trained on the balanced training data (after applying SMOTE).

-Model Evaluation:
+*5. 📊 Model Evaluation*

-Predictions are made on the test set.
+The trained model is used to make predictions on the test set.

-Performance metrics including accuracy, precision, recall, and a confusion matrix are used to evaluate the model.
+Evaluation is performed using:

+Accuracy

+Precision

+Recall

+Confusion Matrix

-The confusion matrix is visualized using matplotlib.
+The confusion matrix is displayed using Matplotlib for better visualization